 Haven’t found your place?
 Start a new organization that fits your interests and needs!
 See the steps below for creating a new organization on campus.
+We conduct our New Student Organization process at the beginning of the Fall and Spring semesters only.

 1.Online Application: Students wishing to start a new organization begin by completing the online application on BeInvolved (long onto beinvolved.jmu.edu with your JMU credentials and DUO, click the “Organizations” tab, and then click “Register an Organization” on the left side.
 There will be a blue button at the bottom that says “Register a New Organization”).
 Application requirements include: